'Winners and losers': The world of coffee is being reordered by EU laws to stop cutting of forests

 Vietnam can't afford to lose — Europe is the largest market for its coffee, comprising 40% of its coffee exports.
 Six weeks after the EUDR was approved, Vietnam's agriculture ministry started working to prepare coffee growing provinces for the shift.
 It has since rolled out a national plan that includes a database of where crops are grown and mechanisms to make this information traceable.

-The Southeast Asian nation has long promoting more sustainable farming, viewing laws like the EUDR as an “an inevitable change," according to an August 2023 agriculture ministry communique.
+The Southeast Asian nation has long promoted more sustainable farming methods, viewing laws like the EUDR as an “an inevitable change," according to an August 2023 agriculture ministry communique.
 The EUDR could help accelerate such a transformation, according to agriculture minister Le Minh Hoang.

 Tam and Tu, his export partner, were quick to adapt.